HOW WE WORK

-PROJECT AK-47 exists to RESCUE child soldiers from lives of violence, RESTORE their identities, and RESHAPE regions of conflict.
+PROJECT AK-47 exists to RESCUE child soldiers from lives of violence, RESTORE their identities, RESHAPE regions of conflict, and PREVENT the cyclical culture promoting the use of children as soldiers.
 Using economic initiatives, education programs and safe houses, we love and educate these children, equipping them with tools to navigate hardships and restore peace for their generation.

 EDUCATIONAL PROGRAMS AND SCHOOLS.